lookit/ember-lookit-frameplayer/app/components/exp-lookit-iframe/doc.rst

 optionalText [String]
     Add a message underneath the iframe to contextualize what's being displayed.
 For instance, you can tell the participant how they will know when to click the Next button.

+optionalExternalLink [Boolean | ``false``]
+    Allow participants to click on a link to open the external URL in a new tab if the iframe doesn't load correctly.
+This message displays under any optionalText string and reads "If you don't see anything in the space above, there might have been a problem loading this part of the study.
+Click [here] to open this part of the study in a new tab.
+Make sure to keep this tab open so you can continue to the rest of the study."

 Data collected
 ----------------